-The course involves 24 contact hours, taught over two weeks from February 8 to 20 (inclusive): on two Saturdays (two sessions of three hours each, with a one-hour break: 10:00 to 13:00, 14:00 to 17:00), two Mondays (three hours: 19:00 to 22:00) and two Thursdays (three hours: 19:00 to 22:00).
+The course involves 24 contact hours.
 The sessions will be primarily lecturer-driven, but will also involve practical exercises, including a review of various online resources (so students should bring laptops to the sessions).

 D. Content of the course

 1. English legal system

 This will introduce students to English law and highlight its distinctive features.
-Key topics will include the law-making process; the role of precedent as a source of law; ‘common law’ and ‘equity’; principles of constitutional law, including separation of powers and ‘rule of law’.
-It will consider access to justice and the resolution of disputes (litigation and international commercial arbitration).
+Key topics will include the law-making process; the role of precedent as a source of law; Сcommon lawТ and СequityТ; principles of constitutional law, including separation of powers and Сrule of lawТ.
+It will also consider the resolution of disputes (litigation and international commercial arbitration).
 It will cover regulation of the legal profession in England, the key professional ethical principles governing a lawyer’s practice - loyalty to clients, avoidance of conflicts of interest, confidentiality – and how these are managed by large international law firms.

 3. Business Organisations

 This will give an overview of the different types of business organisations, with a focus on English company law: corporate personality; creating and operating a company; directors’ duties; shareholders’ rights and minority protections; insolvency and liquidation.
 It will consider how companies raise finance through equity and debt, and in particular the granting of security over company assets.
 It will look at the special regulatory regime applied to listed companies (including corporate governance codes), recent developments in relation to companies’ obligations (Bribery Act, Criminal Finances Act) and will also consider specific issues relating to joint ventures.
-Practical exercises will include: multiple choice questions; review of a standard-form Charter (Articles of Association) of a private/public company; review of July 2018 Corporate Governance Code.